-Each academic division at NCTA will utilize advisory councils to assist with student learning outcome development and assessment of student learning.
+Each academic program at NCTA will utilize advisory councils to assist with student learning outcome development and assessment of student learning.
 Advisory councils are essential to developing and sustaining educational programs that meet the needs of the community and the industry employers in the state of Nebraska.
-Divisions should annually utilize advisory councils to assist with developing appropriate student learning outcomes and assessment procedures.
+Programs should regularly utilize advisory councils to assist with developing appropriate student learning outcomes and assessment procedures.
 The "Program Advisory Council Handbook" provides guidance and ideas for developing an effective advisory council structure.
-Minimal advisory council requirements are as follows: